Detection Settings

 |

 Limits the time that users must wait for a file to be scanned.
 If the timeout value is reached, the file will be downloaded and available to the user - even if the scan isn't complete.
 The default timeout value is 15 seconds.
-This limit is available only if "Prevent access to downloaded files until the scan is complete" above is enabled [i.e. when the "inline" download mode is selected].
+This time-limit setting is available only if:

 |